truongvo1999/paintmixfinder/README.md

 - Formula cards show toner code, name, parts, percent, grams.
 - No horizontal scrolling on mobile.
 - Table header sticks on desktop/tablet.

+## Variant QA checklist

+- Searching a code with multiple variants returns exactly one result.
+- No Color object contains a `variant` field.
+- Variant appears only in the formula/component UI.
+- Switching variants updates components and gram calculation.
+- Import works with variant only in `components.csv`.
+- API responses remain language-neutral (variants are not localized).